informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Data-Collections.md

 * In the faceting sidebar on the left, choose the following filters:
     * Under **Curation Status**, choose _In Preparation_.
-    * Under **Principal Investigator**, choose your project's PI.
+    * Under **Principal Investigator**, choose your name.
 Now you should see the data you need to review.

 * When your record is approved internally, change _Curation Status_ to _Submitted_ to send it to the Hub (click here for the full [Curation Workflow](/docs/curation-workflow)).